-Nearly 300 feet tall and more than 1.5 miles wide, the Iguazu falls form the boundary between Argentina and Brazil.
+Nearly 300 feet tall and more than 1.5 miles wide, the Iguazu Falls form the boundary between Argentina and Brazil.
 There are over 270 falls in total, the tallest of which is called Devil’s Throat.
-There were used in Marvel’s ‘Black Panther’ as Warrior Falls in the fictional African country of Wakanda.
+They were used in Marvel’s ‘Black Panther’ as Warrior Falls in the fictional African country of Wakanda.

 Where to see: between Argentina and Brazil